Torres del Paine, Patagonia Volunteer Trip

 »

-The key to staying comfortable while on an active trip is layering.
+The key to staying comfortable while on ConservationVIP’s Torres del Paine Volunteer Trip is layering.
 To get maximum comfort with minimum weight, you need versatile layers that mix and match to create the right amount of insulation, ventilation and weather protection.
-The gear list has been created to help you choose your equipment for the trip.
-View the Gear List PDF.

 Please check with your doctor to see if any immunizations are recommended for you.

-Participants will also have to comply with any restrictions imposed by Chile and your country of origin at the time of travel.
-While we know that the restrictions may change between now and the time of travel, we cannot predict what those changes will be.
+Finally, participants will also have to comply with any restrictions imposed by Chile and your country of origin at the time of travel.
+While we know that the restrictions may change between now and the time of travel, we cannot predict what those changes may be.

 Be sure to check out our special projects page for information on the hikers’ bridges and boardwalk we have built in Torres del Paine National Park.